shelleyeti/objects-for-all/README.md

-# One Object For All and One for ALL
+# One Object For All and All for One

 Example of creating a database-methods object